Key takeaways

 Contents

-A 1460 SAT score presents what criteria to consider as good and what distinctions exist between this score and typical SAT scores?
+Many students ask is 1460 a good SAT score and whether it is competitive for selective colleges.
 The detailed understanding of this article helps potential students to better understand the challenging college admission process.

 Students receive their SAT test scores within a specific range from 400 to 1600 to display their evaluation results.
 This scoring scale contains two sections: Evidence-Based Reading and Writing (EBRW) together with Math which produces scores between 200 to 800 points.

-The 1460 SAT score indicates a robust outcome because the average SAT scores in the United States typically rest between 1050 to 1100.
-Having a SAT score of 1460 demonstrates strong competence in college curriculum and marks students as ready for academic success.
+The 1460 SAT score indicates a robust outcome because the average SAT scores in the United States typically rest between 1050 and 1100, which highlights how strong the 1460 SAT score percentile is compared with national results.

 What Percentile Does a 1460 SAT Score Fall Into?